TrueCodePoet/AI-RAG-Examples-KM/memory-bank/activeContext.md

     - Solution: Added resultLimit parameter to AskTabularQuestionAsync
     - Implemented post-query filtering of displayed sources
     - Updated Program.cs to use a default limit of 10 for tabular queries

+11. **IMemoryDb Access Failure**: The `TabularFilterHelper` cannot reliably access the underlying `AzureCosmosDbTabularMemory` instance when initialized only with `IKernelMemory`.
+The reflection-based approach (`MemoryHelper` looking for a private `_memoryDb` field) fails because the `MemoryServerless` implementation doesn't store the instance that way.
+    - **Impact**: Queries requiring schema access (like dataset identification) fail.
+    - **Status**: Diagnosed.
+Next step is to refactor initialization to use DI.

 ## Rate Limiting Considerations